Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.6. Method Injection/MethodInjection.md

 cally handle the dependency by defining one bean as a property of the other.
 A problem arises when the bean life-
 cycles are different.
 Suppose singleton bean A needs to use non-singleton (prototype) bean B, with use of method on
 A bean.
 But the container initialize A only once and have simply one opportunity to set the properties.
 And because
-of this we can't get newest version of B every time we need it.
+of this we can't get newest(changed) version of B every time we need it, unless we will use method injection.
 A solution is to forego some inversion of control.
 You can [make bean A aware of the container](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-aware) by implementing the
 `ApplicationContextAware` interface, and by
-[making a `getBean("B")` call to the container](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-client) ask for an updated (or the
+[making a `getBean("B")` call to the container](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-client) ask for an updated instance
-same) version of B. The following example shows this approach:
+of B. The following example shows this approach:
 ```java
 // a class that uses a stateful Command-style class to perform some processing
 package fiona.apple;